Yosh04/Yosh04/README.md

 - **Name:** Yosh Escorcia
 - **Location:** Costa Rica
 - **Proficiencies:** React, Node.js, MongoDB, Firebase, Flutter
-- **Interests:** Guitar playing, reading science fiction and economics books, playing basketball and 8-ball pool.
+- **Interests:** 🎸 Guitar playing, 📖 reading science fiction and economics books, 🏀 playing basketball and 🎱 - ball pool.

 ## What I Love
 I thrive on working with cutting-edge technologies and crafting engaging projects.
 Whether it's diving into the depths of code or exploring innovative design patterns, I'm always up for the challenge.